opulo-inc/ohai/docs/lumen/staging-plate/index.md

 #### Install datum-board and datum-board-mount

-* Use four M3x16mm screws and four M3 nuts to secure the `datum-board` and `datum-board-mount` to the `staging-plate` on the rear of the `bottom-camera`, through holes: B18, A19, A21, B22.
+* Use four `M3x16mm-bolt` and 4x `M3-hex-nut` to secure the `datum-board` and `datum-board-mount` to `staging-plate` on the rear of the `bottom-camera`, through holes: B18, A19, A21, B22.
-  * Use a 2.5mm hex wrench and a 5.5mm (6mm if 5.5mm is unavailable) socket wrench to tighten these M3x16mm screws
+  * Use a 2.5mm hex wrench and a 5.5mm (6mm if 5.5mm is unavailable) socket wrench to tighten these bolts
   * The fisheye calibration pattern should be facing down, and the gold grid lines and fiducial in the center of the Opulo logo facing upwards

    <img src="img/image11.png" width="60%"/>